utilmeta/utype/docs/en/guide/cls.md

 	pass
 ```

+!!! note
+	Using `Final` as type annotation also marks the field `immutable=True`, if a value assigned to `Final` field, then it is also `no_input=True`, which meets the declaration of `Final`

 ## Usage of data classes

-In this section, we’ll focus on how data classes are used.
+In this section, we’ll focus on how dataclasses are used.

 ### Nesting and compounding
-We have already seen the declaration of nested types, and a data class is itself a type, so we can use the same syntax to define nested and conforming data structures, as shown in
+dataclass is itself a type, so we can use the same syntax to define nested data structures, as shown in

 ```python
 from utype import Schema, Field